-Make sure you continue to take this medicine until you finish the course prescribed.
+Oxytetracycline is an antibiotic.
+Space out your doses during the day and make sure you continue to take the tablets until you finish the course prescribed.

 |Used for||Bacterial infections; acne; rosacea|

 Oxytetracycline is an antibacterial medicine.
-This means that it stops infections caused by bacteria.
-It is prescribed to treat acute bacterial infections, such as chest infections, urine infections, skin infections, and mouth infections.
-It is also prescribed for some longer-term skin conditions, such as acne and rosacea.
+This means that it stops infections caused by germs (bacteria).
+It is prescribed as a treatment for chest infections such as pneumonia, and also for some mouth infections.
+It is also prescribed for infections resulting from some types of bites, and some sexually transmitted infections.

 Before taking oxytetracycline

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking oxytetracycline it is important that your doctor or dentist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking oxytetracycline it is important that your doctor (or dentist) knows:

 - If you are under 12 years of age.
 Oxytetracycline should not be given to children.

-- If you have systemic lupus erythematosus (an inflammatory condition also called lupus, or SLE) or myasthenia gravis (a condition causing muscle weakness).
+- If you have an inflammatory condition called systemic lupus erythematosus (also called lupus, or SLE), or if you have a condition causing muscle weakness, called myasthenia gravis.
 Oxytetracycline can make these conditions worse.

 - If you have a rare inherited blood disorder called porphyria.